Soccer’s U.S. owners stuck relying on golden goal

-In soccer, a “golden goal” automatically wins the match.
-The American owners of Arsenal, Manchester United (MANU.N) and Liverpool thought they had found the financial equivalent in Europe’s breakaway Super League.
+LONDON (Reuters Breakingviews) - In soccer, a “golden goal” automatically wins the match.
+The American owners of Arsenal, Manchester United and Liverpool thought they had found the financial equivalent in Europe’s breakaway Super League.
 With that plan in tatters, Stan Kroenke, the Glazer family and John Henry lack a reliable plan B.

 One appeal of the Super League was the opportunity to control costs.
 Revenue has cratered during the pandemic, with many clubs racking up losses.
 Cash from lucrative domestic broadcast deals has also stopped growing.
 Introducing a U.S.-style sporting cartel would have opened up new media income while allowing owners to impose a cap on player wages and transfers, keeping a bigger share for themselves.
 The plan could have quadrupled Manchester United’s operating profit, according to Breakingviews calculations.